Remifentanil: Medical uses

-Remifentanil can be administered as part of an anesthesia technique called TIVA (total intravenous anesthesia) using computer controlled infusion pumps in a process called target controlled infusion (TCI).
-A target plasma concentration is entered as ng/ml into the pump, which calculates its infusion rate according to patient factors like age and weight.
-Induction levels of 40 ng/ml are commonly used, but it generally varies between 3–8 ng/ml.
-For certain surgical procedures that produce particularly strong stimuli a level of up to 15 ng/ml might be needed.
+Remifentanil can be administered as part of an anesthesia technique called TIVA (total intravenous anesthesia) using computer controlled infusion pumps in a process called TCI (target controlled infusion).
+A target plasma concentration is entered as ng/mL into the pump, which calculates its infusion rate according to patient factors like age and weight.
+Induction levels of 40 ng/mL are commonly used, but it generally varies between 3–8 ng/mL.
+For certain surgical procedures that produce particularly strong stimuli a level of up to 15 ng/mL might be needed.
 The relatively short context-sensitive half-life of remifentanil allows the desired blood plasma level to be achieved quickly, and also for the same reason, recovery occurs quickly.
 This allows remifentanil to be used in unique circumstances such as cesarean section.

 Remifentanil's short context-sensitive half-life makes it ideal for intense pain of short duration.
 As such, it has been used for analgesia in labor successfully; however, it is not as effective as epidural analgesia.

 In combination with propofol, remifentanil is used for anesthesia of patients undergoing electroconvulsive therapy.